Biblical words matter.

 Following on from my last commentary about whether Jesus was separated from God on the cross, I was asked the question, "Aren't we all born sinners?"
 And like many biblical questions, the answer appears straightforward, until it isn't.
 The more I considered the question, the more it depended on how the question is implied.
 Ultimately, the answer might suggest that we all ultimately sin, whether or not we agree about the detail.
 However, clarity in our convictions might provide meaning to our message.

 I was recently asked a seemingly simple question: "Aren’t we all born sinners?"
 Like many biblical questions, the answer appears straightforward, until it isn't.
 The more I considered the question, the more I realised the answer depends on how the question is framed.
-Ultimately, the evidence suggests that we all sin, regardless of how we understand the mechanics.
+Ultimately, we all sin, regardless of how we understand the mechanics.

-It seems reasonable to assume that if professing Christians are to open a conversation about the doctrine of sin, we might first agree that the biblical position on the matter is true and that God holds the final authority in the story.
+It seems reasonable to assume that if professing Christians enter a conversation about sin, we might first agree that the biblical position on the matter is true and that God holds the final authority in the story.
 We might agree that free will is not sin, and therefore not something we can blame on the Creator.
-Free will is, in fact, limited; it exists only within the bounds of creation.
-Man and nature alike can never become God.
+Free will is, in fact, limited; it exists within the bounds of God's creation.
+Man and creation alike can never become God.

-Is the distinction between being born with sin and inheriting the guilt of sin merely semantic?
+Is the distinction of being born with sin and inheriting the guilt of sin merely semantic?
 In my estimation, no. The idea that we are born with sin suggests that sin is embedded in creation itself, which would mean God created something flawed.
-Alternatively, inheriting the guilt of sin suggests the punishment of Adam's sin is imputed—the punishment not being the result of committing sin, and therefore not to be considered genetic.
+Alternatively, inheriting the guilt of sin suggests the punishment of Adam's sin is imputed—the punishment not being the result of sinning, and therefore not to be considered genetic.
 The decision to sin begins later in the conscience of man.

-This commentary has a narrow focus that concerns the spiritual condition into which we are born.
-Whether we argue that we are born sinners or that we inherit the guilt of Adam’s sin, one fact remains: we all eventually sin.
-The more pressing question is, when does this occur?
+This commentary has a narrow focus that concerns the spiritual condition into which we are born—and the more pressing question, when does sin occur?

-I’m not convinced by the theological simplicity of Wayne Grudem’s statement, suggesting "Our sinful nature was inherited from Adam because Adam sinned.”
-While it may have the appearance of doctrinal clarity, it seems theologically underdeveloped.
-The statement itself raises deeper and more pressing questions about what exactly the “sinful nature” is.
+I’m not convinced by the simplicity of Theologian Wayne Grudem, who suggests, "Our sinful nature was inherited from Adam because Adam sinned.”
+While it may appear doctrinally clear, it seems theologically underdeveloped.
+The statement itself raises deeper and more pressing questions about what exactly the “sinful nature” is, and what it was that was passed down.
 Is it something we “inherit” from Adam, as suggested by Grudem, as though it were passed down genetically, and solely because of his transgression?
-Or is the so-called sinful nature dormant within the nature of free will, long before Adam sinned?
-It seems logical that pride, lust, and rebellion do not arise from outside ourselves, but latent, unprovoked potentials within the architecture of free will, capable of becoming sin when presented with choice.
+Or is the so-called sinful nature dormant within the spirit of free will, long before Adam sinned?
+It seems logical that pride, lust, and rebellion do not arise from outside ourselves, but rather from latent, unprovoked potential within the architecture of our design, capable of producing sin when presented with a choice.
 After all, Eve’s decision to sin was provoked before she ate the apple.
-If that’s the case, then sin is not inherited from Adam, at least in the manner Grudem suggests; rather, it’s a function of moral agency.
-The “nature” that makes sin possible is not corrupt or passed down from Adam, because the capacity to choose pre-existed the fall.
+If that’s the case, then sin is not inherited from Adam, at least not in the manner Grudem suggests; rather, it’s a function of moral agency.
+The “nature” (freewill) that makes sin possible is not corrupt or passed down from Adam.

-The real tensions lie in the language, the metaphor, the interpretation, and the sequencing of events.
-A coherent theology of sin must be rational and harmonise four interlocking themes: the fall, the implications of free will, Jesus’ sinless life, and His death and resurrection.
-The language in scripture around predestination must be viewed through the lens of God’s foreknowledge.
-He knows the beginning and the end.
-When God predestines something, He is not predicting or deciding in advance; He’s revealing what He already knows.
+The real tension lies in the language, the metaphor, the interpretation, and the sequencing of events.
+A satisfactory answer must be rational and harmonise five interlocking themes: design, the fall, the implications of free will, Jesus’ sinless life, and His death and resurrection.
+The language around predestination MUST be viewed through God’s lens of foreknowledge; lest we compromise the moral agency of freewill—to love God.
+God “knows” the beginning and the end.
+When God predestines something, He’s not predicting or deciding in advance, as Calvinists suggest; He’s revealing what He already knows.

-The question of whether we are born with sin or inherit the guilt of sin ultimately hinges on how we interpret metaphorical language, particularly where Scripture speaks of death, free will, and guilt.
+The question of whether we are born with sin or inherit the guilt of sin ultimately hinges on how we interpret the metaphorical language, particularly where Scripture speaks of death, free will, and guilt.
 Take, for example, Paul’s statement in Romans: “The wages of sin is death.”
 Death can be physical, spiritual or both.
-The phrase here implies something far more severe than physical death, it defines death that signifies total separation from God.
+The phrase here implies something far more severe than physical death; it defines the total separation from God.

-If a Christian believes that education or the power of the human will can resolve sin, they fundamentally misunderstand the human condition.
+If Christians believe that education or the power of the human will can resolve sin, they fundamentally misunderstand freewill and the human condition.
 If the apple was the problem, then remove the apple.
 But humanity cannot be described as good, not because we fail by accident, but because the spirit of free will is inherently self-consumed.
 Real transformation requires a brutal awareness of what Scripture calls “filthy rags” and a sober reckoning with the reality that got Adam evicted from the garden in the first place.

 The thought behind the question “Aren’t we all born sinners?” assumes a baby is born having already sinned.
 This isn’t possible, physically or psychologically.
 Sin requires an act of the will, a conscious choice, even though the will is predisposed through inclination (Rom 7:7-12).
 Therefore, we are not born with sin.
-Theologian Wayne Grudem suggests this period of innocence may extend up to two years.
+Some believe this period of innocence may extend up to two years.
 In my experience, that’s somewhat generous.

-Inherited guilt - The second part of this question is that we begin life separated from God, why?
+Inherited guilt - The second part of this question is that we begin life separated from God. why?
 Humanity inherits the consequences of Adam’s sin, but what does it mean when we say that Adam’s sin is imputed?
 How do we reconcile this with the innocence of a newborn?
-This is where inherited guilt is more precise language.
-It describes not sin itself, but a position, a spiritual condition, and a curse, into which we are born.
+This is where the term inherited guilt is more precise.
+It describes not sin itself, but a position and curse, into which we are born.
 Inherited Guilt is the idea that we are held accountable for the consequences of Adam’s sin and thus receive the same punishment.

 The first mention of this concept appears in Genesis 3:22, interpreted through God's omniscience: